pedrolpin4/Cineflex_BackEnd/README.md

 - [x] choose a movie to navigate through its infos, such as rating, plot, running time, genres and much more
 - [x] see the availaable sessions to fit it into your schedule
 - [x] book some tickets based on the seats that are available
-- [x] check if the tickects info are ok in a confirmation screen
+- [x] check if the tickets' info are ok in a confirmation screen

 ## How to run?